ncatlab/nlab-content/pages/2/7/5/9/9572/content.md

      }\big)
      \mathrlap{\,.}
    \]

+   We will be referring to $\widetilde\otimes$, and its incarnation (eq:TensorProductInDrinfeldCenterOfVecG) in the Drinfeld center, as the *fusion product*, to be distinguished from the degreewise tensor product (cf. also Rem. \ref{DrinfeldCenterNotMonoidallyEquivalent} below).

 For example, with $X \in \mathrm{Vec}$ an ungraded vector space and $g_0 \in G$ a group element, we write
 \[